Traditional apple pie, perfect for everyday baking and occasions.

 - Cut 150g cold butter into small pieces first.
 Add butter to flour, and then rub the butter into the flour, squeezing the mixture together until it looks like crumble.

-- Add 2 tablespoons of icing sugar in the crumble mix and stir in, using a round-bladed table knife.
+- Add 2 tablespoons of icing sugar to the crumble mix and stir in, using a round-bladed table knife.

-- Prepare egg mixture: Crack the one large egg into a jug and beat lightly with a fork.
+- Prepare egg mixture for pastry: Crack the one large egg into a jug and beat lightly with a fork.
 Then add 1 teaspoon of lemon juice and 2-3 tablespoons water.
 Mix with fork.

 - Using your hands, bring the crumble mix together to form a soft ball of dough.